codio/site/source/docs/teacher/packs.html.md

 ![Pack Info](/img/docs/packs_info.png)

 From here, you can click the 'Use Starter Pack' button and you'll be taken to the Create Project screen.

+## Free Codio Training Webinars
+Please refer to the [Webinar](/docs/teacher/webinars) section for information on how to sign up for free, web-based training.